Finding my Place in the Freelancing World

 Time to read: 1 minute

 Sam Howard dispenses some sage advice to would-be freelancers.
-Or, how to pitch a pitcher…
+Or, how to always pitch your freelance services perfectly…

 Peter Springett